Sample Resignation Letter for Job Promotion (With Guide)

 Introduce yourself by mentioning your job title

 Most companies have lots of employees, so your name might not be familiar to your superiors.
 However, your title gives you an identity in that organization.
-So, as in the sample of resignation for job promotion given above, you should use your job title as a means of introduction alongside your name.
+So, as in the sample of resignation given above, you should use your job title as a means of introduction alongside your name.
 This helps the reader identify your post and gives them an idea of your work, which is necessary for clarity.

 Announce the reason for resigning

 This captures your intention to leave the organization.
-You must clearly state this fact, as it is the main objective of the resignation letter.
-As in the resignation letter for the job promotion sample provided above, you must also professionally state that you are leaving for another job employment opportunity and be sure to convey your seriousness about leaving your present place of employment to your superiors.
-When stating your reason for leaving the company, you should be brief and direct while speaking on generalities without going into the specifics of your new employment.
+You must clearly state this fact, as it is the main objective of the letter.
+As in the resignation letter for the job promotion sample provided above, you must also professionally state that you are leaving for another job opportunity and be sure to convey your seriousness about leaving your present place of employment to your superiors.
+When stating your reason for leaving the company, you should be brief and direct while speaking about generalities without going into the specifics of your new employment.

 Mention the specific date of resigning

-It is important to clearly mention the specific day of resigning from work in the body of your letter.
+It is important to mention the specific day of resignation from work in the body of your letter.
 Just as in the sample above, clearly stating your resignation date helps to avoid unfounded assumptions.
 It shows professionalism and diligence in completing your tasks and giving some notice before resigning from your current place of employment.

 Share your plan to complete your remaining work